 The Digital Heritage Center digitizes materials for the purpose of facilitating online viewing and research.
-Our intention is not to create a high fidelity replica suitable for replacing the original, but rather to allow users to view and search a quality representation of the item on their computers and mobile devices.
+Our intention is not to create a high fidelity replica suitable for replacing the original, but rather to allow users to view and search a quality representation of the item.
 We also provide optical character recognition where possible, to increase access through full-text search.

-These scanning specifications were chosen to accommodate our digitization philosophy while also adhering to commonly accepted imaging best practices, particularly those developed by the Federal Agencies Digitization Guidelines Initiative.
+These scanning specifications accommodate our digitization philosophy while also adhering to accepted imaging best practices, particularly those developed by the Federal Agencies Digitization Guidelines Initiative.

 |Item Type||PPI||Hardware||Example Item|

 |Photographs||400-600||Epson Expression 10000XL||Classmates in Albemarle|

 |Negatives or Slides||1200-1600||Epson Expression 10000XL||Horse-Drawn Carriage in Parade|